Kurt013/Kurt013/README.md

 ## 👨‍💻 About Me

 I'm a passionate software developer who loves building innovative solutions and learning new technologies.
-I enjoy tackling challenging problems and contributing to open-source projects.
+I enjoy tackling challenging problems and expanding my knowledge.

 - 🔭 I'm currently working on exciting software projects
 - 🌱 I'm continuously learning and expanding my tech stack
 - 💡 I enjoy exploring new technologies and frameworks
-- 🎯 Goal: Contribute more to open-source projects
+- 🎯 Goal: Learn more about system design
-- 💬 Ask me about software development, coding best practices, and technology
 - 📫 How to reach me: Check out the connect section below
 - ⚡ Fun fact: Code, coffee, and continuous learning are my daily routine!